 All picture galleries of past events can now be accessed from a single location.
 Just click the new menu option, Member Activities.

-Our next Summer Cookout at Snug Harbor will happen on August 20th at 6 PM!
-Our menu will feature fresh-cooked calamari and shrimp plus our usual fare of grilled meats, salads, chips, drinks and camaraderie.
+Our next Summer Cookout at Snug Harbor will happen on September 17th at 6 PM!
+Our menu will feature fresh-cooked items plus our usual fare of grilled meats, salads, chips, drinks and camaraderie.
 See you there!

 New special raffle – We now have a special Tsunami Combination raffle going throughout the summer or until tickets are sold out, so check this out!
 The combo is a Tsunami 8′ 8″ Airwave Elite rod matched with a Tsunami Evict 4000 reel with your choice of 15, 20 or 40 pound PowerPro SuperSlick braid to top off the kit.
 While the Elite rods are well-known to many in the Club, the Evict reel is a brand new offering from Tsunami that is fully sealed and has stainless steel pinion and drive gears.
 So it’s not only tough; it’s a handsome one too!
 Get your tickets at the next meeting for only $10.